 Biofeedback is a mind-body technique that involves using visual or auditory feedback to gain control over involuntary bodily functions.
 This may include gaining voluntary control over heart rate, muscle tension, blood flow, pain perception, and blood pressure.
 This process involves being connected to a device with sensors that provide feedback about specific aspects of your body.
 This allows greater awareness of many physiological functions of one’s body using electronic or other instruments and manipulating the body’s systems at will.

-Humans conduct biofeedback naturally, at varying levels of consciousness and intentionality.
-By learning how to control the physical and psychological effects of stress using biofeedback, people can learn how to relax their minds and bodies and better cope with anxiety symptoms.
+Humans conduct biofeedback naturally at varying levels of consciousness and intentionality.
+By learning how to control stress’s physical and psychological effects using biofeedback, people can learn how to relax their minds and bodies and better cope with anxiety symptoms.
 This goal is to make subtle changes to the body that result in the desired effect.
 For example, it might include relaxing specific muscles slowing heart rate or reducing feelings of pain.

 Some of the functions that people can learn to control:

 - Heart Rate